 Security risks concerning the various fractions of power and the potential for violent conflict threaten foreign oil companies from investing in the nation.
 Although with appropriate preparation and evaluation, foreign oil companies might well take the risk of investing in the country’s oil industry.
 One such preparation is considering the actors controlling the different oil fields.
 The infrastructure of the facilities is indeed contingent by the blockades by armed groups.
-As the political landscape fluctuates, the actors responsible might win or lose power and thus important channels of control on the ground might dissolve.
+As the Libyan political deadlock fluctuates, the actors responsible might win or lose power and thus important channels of control on the ground might dissolve.

 There is arguably no doubt that Libya is, at the moment, stuck in a vicious circle.
-With three governments currently fighting for legitimacy, Libya’s oil industry is not likely to be rebuilt in the near future as the facilities are being exploited for the yearning of political power.
+Because of the political power vacuum Libya’s oil industry will not be rebuilt in the near future.
 A divided government is indeed bad business for the Libyan oil industry.
 At the same time, it is essential to stabilise the economy, an economy highly based on oil, in order to secure a peaceful and consistent political landscape.
 Aided by Salamé, there are intentions of holding parliamentary elections in the beginning of 2018.